Jeff Tang jokingly refers to himself as the black sheep of what he calls his “traditional Asian family.”

 Although engineering was not his first choice, Tang grew up to appreciate it later on in life.
 After all, going through engineering coursework paled in comparison to what his parents went through.
 “They came to this country in the 1970s with very little,” Tang says, adding he was inspired by their work ethic.
 “They are self-made.
 They owned businesses, among them one of the most famous and best-reviewed Chinese restaurants in the DC area, and invested in real estate.
 Their sacrifices taught me and my sisters the value of working tirelessly until the job is done.”

-His parents’ entrepreneurial spirit fostered an interest in start-up culture, which culminated in his current role as senior counsel of intellectual property at Circle, a global financial technology company that will celebrates its tenth anniversary in October 2023.
+His parents’ entrepreneurial spirit fostered an interest in start-up culture, which culminated in his current role as chief intellectual property officer at Circle, a global financial technology company that celebrates its tenth anniversary in October 2023.

 Tang leads and sets the strategy on all aspects of intellectual property litigation.
 “I like helping the business solve problems,” he says.
 “IP is a backstage pass to everything because there is always an IP element involved in any business.
 What I like best about my job is educating management on what IP is and how they can use it to their advantage.”